Austin vs Columbus

 Which city has higher STR taxes — Austin or Columbus?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Columbus charges 5.1% Columbus lodging excise tax + 7.5% Ohio sales tax.
-Compare the full breakdown in the table above.
+Notably, Columbus benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?